 - Does anyone else need to come to therapy with me?

-- How long will it take for me to get results?
+- How long will it take for me to see the results?

 - Can you provide a referral to a physical if you think I need medication?

-Physical exercise has a multitude of positive effects for our physical and mental health.
-Exercise has been shown to reduce stress, anxiety, and depression, as well as improve impulse control, executive functioning, and working memory.11, 12 Activity-based exercise like martial arts, group cycling, or dance are healthy ways for adults with ADHD to exert energy and stay focused.
+Physical exercise positively affects both physical and mental health.
+Exercise can reduce stress, anxiety, and depression while improving impulse control, executive functioning, and working memory.9,10 Activity-based exercises like martial arts, group cycling, or dance are healthy ways for adults with ADHD to exert energy and stay focused.

 Healthy sleep hygiene and routines can alleviate symptoms of ADHD and common comorbid disorders like anxiety.
-For people with ADHD, it is important to turn off phones and other distracting electronic devices while trying to sleep.
+For example, consider turning off phones and other distracting electronic devices while trying to sleep.
+In addition, creating a nighttime routine, setting a comfortable temperature, and finding relaxing activities can help you wind down before bed.

-Performance pressure is a common trigger for people with ADHD.
-Consider making changes to your work-life balance if you feel like your career is consuming your energy, causing anxiety, or affecting your overall performance.
-It’s normal to want to excel at work but for those who struggle with organization, attention, and managing emotions, it’s wise to consider what performance and productivity may be costing you in your personal life.
+Performance pressure is a common trigger for adults with ADHD.
+Consider changing your work-life balance if your career consumes your energy, causes anxiety, or affects your overall performance.
+Wanting to excel at work is normal, but consider how your performance and productivity may impact your personal life.

 4. Consider Your Boundaries